 - The co-circulation of several lineages/variants in the community increases the possibility of the occurrence of mixed infections, i.e., the same individual being simultaneously infected by more than one of them.
 In this context, mixture of their genetic material might occur, resulting in a hybrid genetic profile, commonly designated as "recombinant". - Currently, several SARS-CoV-2 recombinants have been described at a global scale (e.g., Delta+Omicron BA.1 or BA.1+BA.2), with novel designations being assigned to the recombinants with epidemiological/functional relevance.
 In Portugal, the few recombinant viruses identified so far were detected in sporadic cases in the weekly random surveys.
-Among these, we highlight cases associated with the recombinants internationally designated as XM, XN, XE and XH, being that all are characterized by a hybrid genetic profile where an initial portion of the genome corresponds to lineage BA.1 and the remaining portion to lineage BA.2.
-Similarly to other recombinant SARS-CoV-2 detected so far in Portugal, there is no evidence that these recombinants might present functional differences (e.g., differences in transmissibility and immune evasion) from the parental lineages BA.1, BA.2 and BA.5.

-• Dynamic tables summarizing the frequency and geotemporal spread of the variants/lineages identified so far as well as the mutations of interest in protein Spike in each of them are available in the website.
+Among these, we highlight cases associated with the recombinants internationally designated as XM, XN, XE, XH and XQ, being that all are characterized by a hybrid genetic profile where an initial portion of the genome corresponds to lineage BA.1 and the remaining portion to lineage BA.2.
+Similarly to other recombinant SARS-CoV-2 detected so far in Portugal, there is no evidence that these recombinants might present functional differences (e.g., differences in transmissibility and immune evasion) from the parental lineages BA.1, BA.2 and BA.5. - Dynamic tables summarizing the frequency and geotemporal spread of the variants/lineages identified so far as well as the mutations of interest in protein Spike in each of them are available in the website.

-Figure 4.
-Evolution of the weekly relative frequency of SARS-CoV-2 lineages in each Health Region, between ISO weeks 18 (2^{nd} - 8^{th} May) and 22 (30^{th} May - 5^{th} June), 2022.
-The plots highlight the BA.1 (including its sublineage BA.1.1), BA.2 sub-lineages with relative frequency $\geq 1\%$ in at least one Region in week 21 (sampling closed), BA.3, BA.4 and BA.5 (all classified as Omicron by WHO).
-BA.1.1 = BA.1.1 and sub-lineages; BA.1 = BA.1 and sub-lineages (with exception of BA.1.1 and descendent sub-lineages).
+Figure 3.
+Evolution of the weekly relative frequency of SARS-CoV-2 lineages in each Health Region, between ISO weeks 19 (9th - 15th May) and 23 (6th - 12th June), 2022.
+The plots highlight the BA.1 (including its sublineage BA.1.1), BA.2 sub-lineages with relative frequency \geq 1% in at least one Region in week 22 (sampling closed), BA.4 and BA.5 (all classified as Omicron by WHO).
+BA.1 = BA.1 and sub-lineages (with exception of BA.1.1 and descendent sub-lineages).

-It is expected that the frequencies presented for the last week under analysis (ISO week 22) might change in the next report, given that some data from that period is still being processed.
+It is expected that the frequencies presented for the last week under analysis (ISO week 23) might change in the next report, given that some data from that period is still being processed.